navariltd/nl-piece-rate-pay/README.md

-Define primary tasks for casual workers, such as "Washing" or "Cleaning".
+Define primary tasks for casual workers, such as "Washing" "Loading" or "Un-Loading".

 - Write the 'Activity Type' name and Save.